Kanaricc/chinopie/README.md

-# Chino Pie
+# Chinopie

 **Yet another deep learning framework to train and validate models with Pytorch, for lightweight academic research purposes.**

-Chino Pie (py) is a python implementation of Chino.
+Chinopie (py) is a python implementation of Chino.

 Still working in progress.
 The API is unstable and will change rapidly.